Hamiltonian properties in generalized lexicographic products: Introduction

 \begin{theorem}\emph{\textbf{\cite{KaiKri}}} If $G$, $H$ are graphs with at least one edge each, then $G[H]$ is weakly pancyclic. \end{theorem}

-In this paper we introduce new concept of the lexicographic product.
-Basically, we generalize the lexicographic product by defining the graph $G[H_1, H_2,...,H_m]$, which will be a graph like a lexicographic product with the difference that every vertex of~$G$ can be replaced by a different graph $H_i$ on the same number of vertices, $i=1,2,...,m$.
+In this paper we consider also the concept of the generalized lexicographic product mentioned in \cite{GuHou}, \cite{ChoKar} (defined as an expansion), and \cite{Sam}.
+Basically, the generalized lexicographic product is the graph $G[H_1, H_2,...,H_m]$, which will be a graph like a lexicographic product with the difference that every vertex of~$G$ can be replaced by a different graph $H_i$.
+Precisely, let $G$ be a graph with $V(G)=\{u_1,u_2,...,u_{m}\}$ and $H_i$ be an arbitrary graph $i=1,2,...m$.
+Then generalized lexicographic product $G[H_1, H_2,...,H_m]$ of a graph $G$ and $H_1, H_2,...,H_m$ is obtained from $G$ by replacing each vertex $u_i$ with the graph $H_i$ and adding all edges between graphs $H_i$ and $H_j$ if the corresponding vertices $u_i$, $u_j$ are adjacent in $G$.
+We say that $G[H_1, H_2,...,H_m]$ is lex-regular if the number of vertices of $H_i$ is the same for $i=1,2,...,m$.